Black Garlic Recipe

 Ricotta Black Garlic and Vegetable Tart

-Cream cheese replaces butter in the pastry, but be sure to purchase a block of original (Philadelphia cream cheese).
+Top Tips:- Cream cheese replaces butter in the pastry, but be sure to purchase a block of original (Philadelphia cream cheese).
 Over the years, I have noticed the texture of cream cheese has become softer.
 Hence the need to refrigerate before rolling out.
 Don’t be put off by this, as it really does come together easily.
 And the end result is truly delicious.
 Crispy and flaky with a hint of cheese…. yum!

 The vegetable filling is only limited by your imagination, so experiment with all your favourite vegetables.
 However, I do like the visual effect of finishing off with mushrooms.
 Try using pre-roasted root vegetables.
 Or an Italian theme: tomatoes, capsicum, olives, spinach and basil.
+PRO Tip:- Don’t put the vegetable pan juices on the tart, as this may cause the bottom of the pastry to become soggy.

 Ricotta Black Garlic and Vegetable Tart – prep